 In the divorce olympics, I am clearly not getting the gold.
 I’m a competitive person (did you know I won my 5th and 6th grade spelling bees?) so this does not sit well with me, especially as the forties are shoving me out the door.
 Fifty is actually not the new 37 or 43— just ask those decades.

 And, lest I seem too Eeyore-ish, I do know that I have many, many things to be grateful for–amazing daughters, fabulous friends, Fresh Direct, a job with benefits (which entails editing publications that cover the numerous ghastly health problems that assault you upon turning 50.
 Just saying).
 Plus, it turns out I am kind of a little plucky.
 I’ve lived in a falling-apart house without completely falling apart.
 I’ve disposed of more than 30 dead mice and one dead car, dealt with two sewer-line back-ups without crying, and one burst pipe in my linen closet (with the kind of crying that scared my kids).
 I’ve done the dating thing, which is not for sissies.
 I’ve gone on approximately 16 first dates (god, no, have I really?), five of which resulted in second dates; two of those turned into brief relationships.
 (I’m currently less than optimistic on that front and pretty certain that my next great task is to make peace with being single for the rest of my remaining years.
 Fortunately, Netflix is really stepping up to the plate.
 And there’s always bridge.)

 Not much more to say right now.
-I just felt like sending this little blog postcard while I stand here, slightly dazed, at the intersection of Half-Decade and New Decade.
+I just felt like sending this little blog postcard while I stand here, slightly dazed, at the intersection of Half Century and New Decade.